CloudFabrix™ Appoints Shailesh Manjrekar as Vice President of AI and Marketing, to Accelerate Go To Market

 Manjrekar is a seasoned IT professional who has over two decades of experience in building and managing emerging global businesses.
 He brings an established background in providing effective product and solutions marketing, product management, and strategic alliances spanning AI and Deep Learning, FinTech, Lifesciences SaaS solutions.
 Manjrekar is an avid speaker at AI conferences like NVIDIA GTC and Storage Developer Conference and is also a Forbes Technology Council contributor since 2020, an invitation only organization of leading CxO's and Technology Executives.

 "We are delighted to welcome Shailesh to the CloudFabrix team.
 With Observability, AIOps and Automation markets maturing and COVID-19 inflection point, we are looking to the next growth phase in our SaaS journey.
-We also announced the opening of our first Center of Excellence for AI/ML in Bangalore, India, hosting a strong team of 30+ AI/ML engineers and Data scientists.
+We also announced the opening of our first Center of Excellence for AI/ML in Gulbarga, India, hosting a strong team of 30+ AI/ML engineers and Data scientists.
 Shailesh's deep expertise in AI, Data and SaaS will be invaluable to our growth phase.
 We welcome him to the team and look forward to his playing an important role in the future growth and development of the company," said Raju Datla, CEO, CloudFabrix.

 "I came from the world of distributed applications using GPU's and AI accelerators, DPU's and fast storage for Autonomous Vehicles, FinTech and Lifesciences pipelines.
 Though significant progress has been made with these technology blocks, what struck me most, was how little attention was paid to data quality and operationalizing these pipelines at scale.
 CloudFabrix's Robotic Data Automation Fabric unifying Data Observability, AIOps and Data automation is the industry's best kept secret to counter these challenges and democratize AI.
 I am absolutely thrilled to be joining CloudFabrix," said Shailesh Manjrekar.